disadvantaged

 “As all the available evidence confirms, it is the poorest families already in need who have suffered the most, and many other families, through no fault of their own, have been pushed into poverty as a result of the hardship and loss caused by the COVID-19 pandemic.

-“The appeal provided: 2,891 children with a Christmas stocking for Christmas morning – helping more children than ever before; 100 families (approx. 300 children) with a seasonal food hamper.
+“The appeal provided: 2,891 children with a Christmas stocking for Christmas morning – helping more children than ever before; 100 families (approx 300 children) with a seasonal food hamper.
 With my sincere thanks, 2,891 times over.”

-What the families said
+What the parents variously said to AAA:

 “I need a card that gives you a big hug to show my gratitude for the lovely presents for the children.
-I have not worked for a while and worried as I don’t have money to spend on Christmas gifts and then the surprise made a huge difference!” – Parent with a disabled child
+I have not worked for a while and worried as I don’t have money to spend on Christmas gifts and then the surprise made a huge difference!”

 “I am so grateful to you and your team for all these gifts and the way you have supported my family.
 I am not working and not getting any benefits.
 We are spending my savings from my business before I became unwell.
-I would not have been able to buy anything for my girls but because of you, our Christmas is a happy one” – Parent
+I would not have been able to buy anything for my girls but because of you, our Christmas is a happy one”

 “I have struggled with my mental health this year and to be honest I don’t think I have thought about Christmas or presents.
 To receive this I am very grateful and it has made me very emotional that people are still looking out for each other.
-It has uplifted me” – Parent
+It has uplifted me”

 “A massive thank you for our delivery of food and toys today.
 The children were so so happy and it cheered us all up after a hard week.
 My eldest said he was close to tears at how nice it was that someone would do that for us.
 Thank you so much to you and your team and anyone who donated.
 It really has helped make our Christmas.
-I hadn’t been able to get dessert or gravy for our Christmas Dinner because we have been isolating and I’m so pleased that we can now have some of the lovely things in the hamper” – Grateful Parent
+I hadn’t been able to get dessert or gravy for our Christmas Dinner because we have been isolating and I’m so pleased that we can now have some of the lovely things in the hamper”

 More about AAA here